Our Tampines Hub: Facilities

 The building houses six different swimming pools that satisfy families as well as sportspeople, one of which is the largest rooftop pool in Singapore.
-It also houses a 5,000 sqft playground and the Tampines Regional Library.
+It also houses a 5,000 sqft playground and the Tampines Library.

 Public Services Centre

 OTH features a Public Services Centre, where residents have access to government services and assistance at a common location.
 It houses a 24/7 e-service lobby offering services from six different agencies: namely People's Association, North East Community Development Council, Housing Development Board, Workforce Singapore, Ministry of Social and Family Development, and ActiveSG.